zendeskgarden/react-components/src/Table/Readme.md

 - Dynamic Resizing
 - Render customization

-We provide three abstractions to enforce styling, user experience, navigation, and accessibility.
+We provide abstractions to enforce styling, user experience, navigation, and accessibility.

 ### Table
 The main component acts as an abstraction of [react-virtualized Table component and accepts all valid Table props](https://github.com/bvaughn/react-virtualized/blob/master/docs/Table.md) as well those listed above.